-As of April 11, 2016 Alert: The overlook and staircase at the main falls were recently damaged and are inaccessible.
-Repair work should begin on the overlook shortly, but the stairs down to the main falls will remained closed.
+As of June 24, 2016 Alert: The staircase at the main falls was recently damaged and is inaccessible.
+The overlook is accessible, but the stairs down to the main falls will remained closed.

 Barn and Northern Rough-winged Swallows sally out over the river, and Green and Yellow-crowned Night Herons may be seen during spring and summer at the river’s edge and on a lake created by an early concrete dam.
 An observation deck overlooks the lake next to the upper parking area, which embraces a large butterfly garden filled with native nectar and larval host plants.

 Fishing is good for Largemouth Bass, Smallmouth Bass, and bream.
 The most popular fishing sites are below the dam and the main waterfall along the bank and at the fishing pier.
 There are no public boat ramps or canoe/kayak access areas on the park.